As an Amazon Associate I earn from qualifying purchases.

 I love duck confit, but it can be a project.
-This is very much like confit, but it’s a far easier way to roast duck legs than traditional confit, which requires salt and time.
-I used to think this wouldn’t work with wild ducks or geese.
-But it does.
-Big time.
+These easy roast duck legs are very much like it, but it’s a far easier way to roast duck legs than traditional confit, which requires salt and time.

 Confit, pronounced “con-fee,” is a French method of preserving meats by salting them down to remove moisture and then cooking very slowly in their own fat.
 It’s wonderful stuff, and I have a recipe for duck confit here.
 Why is it wonderful? because you get meltingly tender meat topped with cracker-crispy skin.
 It’s salty, meaty, easy to eat with a bonus of crisp — and humans are hard-wired to like crisp.